Table of Contents

 #2.
 A bandsaw (portable):

-If you want to do the same job you did use a band saw (stationery) outside your home or another garage, take this portable band saw with you.
+If you want to do the same job you did using a band saw (stationery) outside your home or another garage, take this portable band saw with you.
 It can do most of the jobs that its brother does and also the advantage is it has a portable facility.

 You have the limitation of the pipe depth for cutting through it, typically 3 to 4-inch pipes.
 Give more effort to straighten the cut.
 For plumbers, welders, and metalworkers these types of power saws are feasible that they can move them from one place to another.